-The holidays are a special time of the year when all generations keep gather together under one roof.
+The holidays are a special time of the year when all generations gather together under one roof.
 Make that time as enjoyable and stress-free as possible by making your home a safer space for aging parents and other loved ones.
 Our Chief Clinical Quality Officer, Sharon Roth Maguire, shares her holiday safety tips, including fall prevention tips to help you fall-proof your home, below.

 Secure all floor coverings.